 Zante, known as 'the flower of the east', can be found in the Ionian Sea and is the third largest of the Ionian Islands.
 Zante has an enviable Mediterranean climate with dry hot summers and mild wet winters.

-Zante climate information
+Zante weather averages and climate information

 The island has an extensive historical and cultural background.
 There are ancient ruins and paintings which attest to Zante's age.

 Throughout the summer months the islanders rely on the tourism industry before relying upon agriculture during the winter months with the production of olive oil, raisins and grapevines.
 Fishing is also important, as is creating handcrafted items.